DDoS attacks are increasing by 31% year after year.

 Our tip to counter DDoS attacks

 After a DDoS attack, analyze your logs to identify the targeted services, assess the damage and the patterns used.
 This will allow you to recognize your weak points to strengthen your protection.
-File a complaint with the police station and inform the CNIL if personal data has been stolen.
+File a complaint in the police station if personal data has been stolen.

 In order to counter and block DDoS attacks before they happen, call a cybersecurity expert!